Identifiability of linear compartmental tree models and a general formula for input-output equations: Results on coefficients of input-output equations

 \section{Results on coefficients of input-output equations}

 The main result of this section is a combinatorial formula for the coefficients of input-output equations (Theorem~\ref{thm:coeff}).
-This result generalizes Proposition~\ref{prop:same-coeffs}, which was the case of input and output in the same compartment.
+This result generalizes Proposition~\ref{prop:same-coeffs}, which {applies only to the case with} input and output in the same compartment.